Meteosource/pymeteosource/README.md

 ## Initialization

-To initialize the `Meteosource` object, you need your API key and the name your subscription plan (tier).
-The basic example of initialization is shown below:
+To initialize the `Meteosource` object, you need your API key and the name of your subscription plan (tier).
+Basic example of initialization is shown below:

 ```python
 from datetime import datetime, timedelta